Skip to contents

 # -------------------------------

 {pipeflow} views provide a variety of filtering options.
-In the previous section, the filtering was done based on tags, but you can also filter based on other properties, for example, all steps that depend on the model_fit step:
+In the previous section, the filtering was done based on tags, but you can also filter based on other properties, for example, to select all outdated steps that depend on the model_fit step:

 pip |> pip_view(filter = list(depends = "model_fit", state = "outdated"))